GDPR and PDPA Compliance Services in India

 Exempted Personal Data Types in India PDPA:

-- A deceased person’s individual database who has been dead for more than 10 years.
+- A deceased person’s database who has been dead for more than 10 years.

 Compliance under India PDPA

-The Government of the Republic of India has outlined 8 obligations in the India PDPA Compliance for the organization gathering and utilizing personal data must follow the below-mentioned things:
+The Government of the Republic of India has outlined 8 obligations in the India GDPR and PDPA Compliance Service for organizations gathering and utilizing personal data.
+The organization must follow the below-mentioned steps:

 - Consent, Objective Restriction, and Notification Obligation